axq/Bastyl-DIY-instructions/index.md

 - Carefully slide the USB-C into the hole
 - Making sure the USB-C is aligned, start by inserting the top 2 screws
-- If necessary, push a bit so the USB-C fits into the hole
+- If necessary, very gently push so the USB-C fits into the hole
 - **Do not overtighten**.
 Screw in until it feels secure
 - Insert the rest of the screws